ttgzs/iedexplorer/README.txt

 ========================  IEDExplorer ========================

-The IEDExplorer project has been created in my free time in order to reach some familiarization and self-education in the IEC61850 protocol.
+The IEDExplorer project has been created in my free time in order to learn the IEC61850 protocol.
-The result is the only (as I have seen over Internet) pure .net managed MMS stack (not quite complete!) and a very basic IEC61850 MMS client implementation.
+The result is the only (as I have seen over Internet) pure .net managed MMS stack (not complete yet) and a very basic IEC61850 MMS client implementation.

 The code is NOT in production quality, written by a non-professional programmer:
 - it completely lacks tests
 - it uses Binary Notes implementation of MMS ASN.1 encoding/decoding, which is relatively slow in the C# flavour, thus not really suitable for a serious usage
-- it has a simplistic UI and UI bindings (desperately needs refactoring)
+- it has a simplistic UI and UI bindings (needs some refactoring)
-- IEC61850 is not suitably modelled, and model is very incomplete (refactoring needed)
+- IEC61850 is modelled in a very simple manner, and model is incomplete (refactoring needed)
 - the MMS client side only has been implemented

 On the other side: